 Highlights the spaces where the intersections between these spheres are most visible and where domesticities are overtly politicized.
 These spaces include the spectacle of parades as well as quotidian sites of encounter, including the highly visible streets of the gay village, and less visible ones such as bathhouses—a pivotal venue for the expression of queer desires that has been a target for state suppression.
 Publics also shows how events, such as pow-wows, afford an opportunity to reflect on Two-Spirited kinship in relationship to Indigenous cultures and queer modes of belonging.

 Queering Family Photography exhibition, under the leadership of Elspeth Brown, took the better part of a year to research, interview, select and curate.
-The project group includes Western University Associate Professor Thy Phu, the CLGA’s Trans Collection archivist Sajdeep Soomal, documentary filmmaker and educator Richard Fung, among others.
+The project group includes Western University Associate Professor Thy Phu, The ArQuives’s Trans Collection archivist Sajdeep Soomal, documentary filmmaker and educator Richard Fung, among others.

 For more information, please contact Elspeth Brown at firstname.lastname@example.org.